D.C. police see rise in devices that convert guns into fully automatic weapons

 The investigation that included ATF and the Department of Homeland Security led to the man pleading guilty to dealing in firearms without a license in December and being sentenced to the eight months in jail he had spent since his arrest, in addition to three years supervised release.
 Prosecutors dropped a charge of illegally transferring a machine gun in exchange for the guilty plea.

-In June, D.C. police raided an apartment near Trinidad in Northeast Washington and found a silver and green ghost gun with an auto sear under a mattress that a child was laying on.
+In June, D.C. police raided an apartment near Trinidad in Northeast Washington and found a silver and green ghost gun with an auto sear under a mattress that a child was lying on.
 The gun was loaded with 16 bullets, and police said one person was arrested and is awaiting trial.

 That same month, police said they stopped a vehicle at a gas station on Bladensburg Road in Northeast and seized fentanyl, cocaine, three handguns, two with auto sears attached, and a rifle.
 Police said they also seized 66 rounds of ammunition for handguns and 193 rifle rounds.
-Authorities said the investigation against three people is continuing.
+Authorities said the investigation into three people is continuing.

 And in early August, police officers watching Instagram live spotted a video featuring a man they knew showing off a handgun with a blue “giggle switch” attached.